-Piles: who can get it?
+Piles (haemorrhoids): Who can get it?

 Piles are actually present in everyone.
 The normal function of these “cushioned” blood vessels is to help with liquid and gas continence.
 We only notice them when there is bleeding, pain, prolapse or discharge.

 “In Singapore, a lot of us have been taught to exert force when we go to the bathroom.
 So piles are a very common problem here.
-My colleagues and I like to say in jest that Singapore is the piles capital of the world,” says Dr Kam Ming Hian, Visiting Consultant from the Division of Surgical Oncology,
+My colleagues and I like to say in jest that Singapore is the piles capital of the world,” explains the Department of Colorectal Surgery at Singapore General Hospital (SGH), a member of the

 Piles are more common after the age of 30.
 In particular, about half the people over the age of 50 exhibit piles symptoms.
-Pregnant women have a higher incidence of piles because there is excessive pressure on the anal region due to increased foetal weight and the tendency to strain during bowel movement.
+Pregnant women also have a higher incidence of piles because there is excessive pressure on the anal region due to increased foetal weight and the tendency to strain during bowel movement.